 A straightforward example of this is the crowd that forms in front of the Mona Lisa in the Louvre.
 There is a odd human trait that disables comfort zones in crowds.

 Imagine you are in an elevator that is occupied by one other person.
 The normal situation is that you will both stand on opposite sides of the elevator and avoid eye contact.
 You may make small talk if the silence is overwhelming but it is very unlikely that you will make any physical contact.
 This situation plays itself out everyday in office buildings around the world.

 Now contrast this with the situation where you are in a crowd eager to see something exciting.
-Be it a concert, a line at DisneyLand or a famous semi-self portrait by some wierdo out of Italy.
+Be it a concert, a line at Disneyland or a famous semi-self portrait by some wierdo out of Italy.
 Suddenly the social norms that applied in the elevator no longer apply.
 Some dude is touching shoulders with me?
 No problem, I want to see the painting!
 Some stranger is pressed up against my butt?
-Whatever, I want to see the famous smile I have heard so much about!
+Whatever, I want to see the famous smile!

 Humans are strange creators.